 When does a century plant bloom?

 A century plant will bloom once in its lifetime, usually between 25 and 30 years.
-Well-fertilized plants may bloom as soon as 10 years, but most people will want to avoid speeding up the blooming process, since the plant dies soon after blooming.
+Well-fertilized plants may bloom as soon as ten years, but most people avoid speeding up the blooming process, because the plant dies soon after blooming.

 Are century plants easy to take care of?

-These plants require little regular maintenance and will grow with little hands-on care.
-The most important thing is to ensure that they have well-draining soil and don’t receive too much moisture.
+These plants don't require regular maintenance and will grow with little hands-on care.
+It is important that they have well-draining soil and don’t receive too much moisture.